kyocum/disdat/README.rst

 multiple file attachments, searching through Slack for the most recent S3 file path, users can instead ``dsdt pull awesome_data`` to get the latest 'awesome_data.'

+In addition, Disdat can 'dockerize' pipelines into containers that run locally, on AWS Batch, or on AWS SageMaker.
+Whether running as a container or running the pipeline natively, Disdat manages the data produced by your pipeline so you don't have to.
+Instead of having to find new names for the same logical dataset, e.g., "the-most-recent-today-with-the-latest-fix.csv" , Disdat manages the outputs in your local FS or S3 for you.

 Getting Started
 ---------------